 Be patient since lower appetites can linger longer than you might expect, even once a child starts to feel better.
 And of course, check with your doctor if they aren’t drinking, there’s another red flag, or you just need reassurance from a medical professional.

 Also, toddler teething can cause reductions in hunger.
-Try not to expect that your toddler will eat normally when they are cutting teeth (especially not with molars!) and instead offer them plenty of liquids, chilled foods, and things that don’t require too much chewing—smoothies, yogurt, pasta, popsicles—to help avoid irritating their already sore gums.
+Try not to expect that your toddler will eat normally when they are cutting teeth (especially not with molars!) and instead offer them plenty of liquids, chilled foods, and things that don’t require too much chewing—toddler smoothies, yogurt for babies, Alphabet Pasta, Strawberry Popsicles—to help avoid irritating their already sore gums.

 milk-in-blue-and-purple-sippy-cups